EdulaneDotCo/Mastering-Express.js/README.md

    1. Dive into features like async/await, generators, and destructuring.
    1. Understand and implement advanced array and object manipulation techniques.
    1. Explore new modules and class syntax enhancements.
-   1. **Real-Time Project:** Refactor existing code using advanced ES6+ features to improve readability and performance.
+   1. **Applied Project:** Refactor existing code using advanced ES6+ features to improve readability and performance.
 1. **Best Practices:** Use modern syntax for cleaner code, avoid common pitfalls, and leverage new language features effectively.
 1. **Practice Exercises:** Refactor code snippets to use advanced ES6+ features.
 1. **LeetCode/HackerRank:** Problems focusing on modern JavaScript features.